 Meg has defended major law firms in legal malpractice and other professional liability matters, including malpractice suits arising in intellectual property matters.
-In the last year alone, she has represented seven of the Am Law 100 firms, including defending one in a jury trial that concluded with a unanimous verdict in favor of the law firm.
+In the last two years alone, she has represented seven of the Am Law 100 firms, including defending one in a jury trial that concluded with a unanimous verdict in favor of the law firm.

 Meg also has defended issuers, underwriters, investment management firms, and corporate officers and directors in securities litigation brought under the 1933 Securities Act, the 1934 Securities Exchange Act, and the Investment Advisors Act.
 Her experience includes defending a Bear Stearns hedge fund manager charged with securities fraud and insider trading in a trial in which the jury acquitted on all counts.

 Meg’s other trial and arbitration experience includes representing clients in accounting matters, contract disputes, professional liability, and negligence claims.
 She also has represented numerous clients in temporary restraining order and preliminary injunction hearings.
 Her pro bono work has included two trials with the Montgomery County public defender’s office, as well as supervising several other trial and appellate teams in the office.